Alternative abiogenesis scenarios: Geothermal springs

 Bruce Damer and David Deamer argue that cell membranes cannot be formed in salty seawater, and must therefore have originated in freshwater environments like pools replenished by a combination of geothermal springs and rainfall.
 Before the continents formed, the only dry land on Earth would be volcanic islands, where rainwater would form ponds where lipids could form the first stages towards cell membranes.
 During multiple wet-dry cycles, biopolymers would be synthesized and are encapsulated in vesicles after condensation.
 Zinc sulfide and manganese sulfide in these ponds would have catalyzed organic compounds by abiotic photosynthesis.
 Experimental research at geothermal springs successfully synthesized polymers and were encapsulated in vesicles after exposure to UV light and multiple wet-dry cycles.
-At temperatures of 60 to 80 C° at geothermal fields, biochemical reactions can occur.
+At temperatures of 60 to 80 °C at geothermal fields, biochemical reactions can occur.
 These predecessors of true cells are assumed to have behaved more like a superorganism rather than individual structures, where the porous membranes would house molecules which would leak out and enter other protocells.
 Only when true cells had evolved would they gradually adapt to saltier environments and enter the ocean.

+6 of the 11 biochemical reactions of the rTCA cycle can occur in hot metal-rich acidic water which suggests metabolic reactions might have originated in this environment, this is consistent with the enhanced stability of RNA phosphodiester, aminoacyl-tRNA bonds, and peptides in acidic conditions.
+Cycling between supercritical and subcritical CO2 at tectonic fault zones might have led to peptides integrating with and stabilizing lipid membranes.
+This is suggested to have driven membrane protein evolution, as it shown that a selected peptide (H-Lys-Ser-Pro-Phe-Pro-Phe-Ala-Ala-OH) causes the increase of membrane permeability to water.
+David Deamer and Bruce Damer states that the prebiotic chemistry does not require ultraviolet irradiation as the chemistry could also have occurred under shaded areas that protected biomolecules from photolysis.